-The next time you’re buying supplements, don’t just pay attention to the milligrams on the label or the promises made by the manufacturer.
-Take a peek at the actual ingredients and consider the following questions.
+When buying supplements, it’s important to look beyond the milligrams on the label or the promises made by the manufacturer, and to take a peek at their ingredients to establish whether they actually work.

 1. Does the supplement use the most absorbable form of the vitamin, mineral or nutrient?